 Should you even start a business and become self-employed?
 There are many issues to consider before deciding to start a business:

-- Your Financial Situation: Your financial situation is a key consideration when determining whether to start a business.
+Your financial situation is a key consideration when determining whether to start a business.
 How much risk can you tolerate?
 If you are currently in a stable employment situation and have a family do you really want to strike out on your own?
 (Providing you have a good relationship with your current employer one way around this is to see if they would consider a contract arrangement.
 Starting a new business can also take significant amounts of startup capital if you have to purchase equipment, rent/lease business space, and hire employees.
-Do you have savings or access to funding from family, or the ability to secure debt financing from a lending institution or equity financing from angel investors?

 Of course, the timing of starting your business in just one consideration; you must also take all of the necessary steps to ensure that the business is successful.